SITSS00068

 Some assessment tasks and projects may require access to a printer and scanner.

-This course is accredited under the Australian Qualifications Framework (AQF) by the Australian Skills Quality Authority (ASQA).
+Yes, this course is accredited under the Australian Qualifications Framework (AQF), Australian Skills Quality Authority (ASQA).

 Whilst undertaking training with Allara Learning, you will be provided access to a range of support services including: